 Black-Eyed Peas with Jalapeno Oil

 Outside of New Orleans, I’m considered a bit of a rebel.
-For starters, I rise in opposition to fancy schmancy coffees and the joints that sell them–ordering a basic cup of Joe should not be a nerve-racking experience.
+For starters, I rise in opposition to fancy schmancy coffees and the joints that sell them–ordering a basic cup of joe should not be a nerve-racking experience.
 I also refuse to form allegiances with people who believe you shouldn’t wear white after the Labor Day holiday.
 If it’s perfectly acceptable to wear shorts beyond that weekend, why not white?
 Have you ever spent time in New Orleans during the fall and winter months?
 And finally, I riot against anyone who limits grilling to summer, turkey to Thanksgiving and hearty, slow-cooked dishes to days with temps of 50 or below.
 Crazy stuff, huh?
 Yeah, they think I’m living on the edge!

 Black-Eyed Peas